Linus Torvalds, the creator of Linux, is taking a break to work on his 'unprofessional” behaviour

 According to Torvalds, members of the Linux community confronted him about his “lifetime of not understanding emotions.
 My flippant attacks in emails have been both unprofessional and uncalled for.
 Especially at times when I made it personal.
 In my quest for a better patch, this made sense to me.
 I know now this was not OK and I am truly sorry.”

-Torvalds has long been regarded as an eccentric and outspoken innovator, and while many of us have seen his previous outbursts as part of who he is, it’s clearly not acceptable when dealing with people – especially people who are giving their free time to help develop and maintain Linux for free.
+Torvalds has long been regarded as an eccentric and outspoken innovator, and while many of us have seen his previous outbursts as part of who he is, it’s clearly not acceptable when dealing with people – especially people who are giving their free time to help develop and maintain Linux without being paid.

-Greg Kroah-Hartman, a leading kernel developer, will take over Torvalds's responsibilities temporarily, and he leaves Linux in good health.
+Greg Kroah-Hartman, a leading kernel developer, will take over Torvalds' responsibilities temporarily, and Torvalds leaves Linux in good health.
 It’s not as popular on desktop and laptop machines as Windows or macOS, but Linux powers a huge range of PCs and devices throughout the world, as well as providing the base for Android, the world’s most widely-used operating system.

 As for Torvalds, he promises he won’t be gone for long.
 “This is not some kind of 'I'm burnt out, I need to just go away' break.
 I'm not feeling like I don't want to continue maintaining Linux.
 Quite the reverse.
 I very much *do* want to continue to do this project that I've been working on for almost three decades.”